varya/steroids/_drafts/2014-01-28-reproducing-bugs.md

 ## Using the issue reproduction template project

-We have a stripped-down [Steroids project]() available on GitHub that we keep updated to use the latest Steroids.js version.
-Clone it to your computer.
+We have a stripped-down [Steroids project](https://github.com/AppGyver/steroids-repro-template/) available on GitHub that we keep updated to use the latest Steroids.js version.

 Now, for a good bug reproduction, it's very important that a bare minimum of HTML/CSS/JavaScript is used.
 This prevents false diagnoses – when the app is complex, it might look like something is broken on the native side, when in reality it's just a JavaScript error caused by a misconfigured framework, a CSS style acting up etc. You should strive to have just the issue and nothing else in your project.

-To demonstrate this, we are going to create a very simple project to determine if using `steroids.layers.replace` messes up `steroids.layers.push` (an actual issue that was fixed in Scanner for iOS v3.1.1).
+To demonstrate this, we created [a very simple project](https://github.com/AppGyver/steroids-repro-template/tree/topic/replaces-breaks-layers-push) to determine if using `steroids.layers.replace` messes up `steroids.layers.push` (an actual open issue).

+To creata an excellent reproduction for an issue, clone [Steroids Repro Template](https://github.com/AppGyver/steroids-repro-template) to your computer and use it as a template when creating a repro case for the issue at hands.
+Remember to keep it simple!
+Then put your repro project on Github and let us know about it, so we find a way to fix it.
+The best way to do that is to create a new issue on [the Github issue tracker](https://github.com/AppGyver/scanner/issues) and link your repro case to the issue or to link it to an existing issue.

+Thank you for contributing!